9 tips for choosing keywords for SEO

 #9.
 Use your chosen keywords in your content.

 Here’s where the hard work begins because now you have to use your keywords in your content.

 You need to produce content, embedding these keywords, that your audience is going to find useful and click on.

-Make sure you include your keywords and long-tail keywords throughout your website – on your landing pages, your home page, in your blog posts, your social media posts, in your titles, your meta descriptions, your alt descriptions.
+Make sure you include your keywords and long-tail keywords throughout your website – on your landing pages, your home page, your blog posts, your social media posts, your titles, your meta descriptions, and your alt descriptions.

 The more ways that you use your keywords, the easier it is for searchers to find you.

 Whether your desired reach is local or global, hiring us to help you rank number one in search engine results is the best investment you can make.
 Contact us today, and let’s get started!